Leaky abstraction

 Currently maintained by Roman Zippel (zippel@linux-m68k.org)

-- An .ADF manipulation package for DOS/Windows, “ADF-suite” (GUI, Shareware,
+• An .ADF manipulation package for DOS/Windows, “ADF-suite” (GUI, Shareware, no sources included):

 link broken